About Childhood Lead Poisoning Prevention

 Helaina Thompson, MS, is a research associate and program coordinator at the Institute for Public Health Practice, Research and Policy at the University of Iowa.

-She holds an MS in Health and Human Physiology and a BA in Journalism and Mass
+She holds an MS in Health and Human Physiology and BAs in Journalism and Mass